iBreakProd/Biscuit---The-Ai-RAG-App/README.md

 # Biscuit

-**Biscuit** is a chat-based AI backend that lets users talk to a ReAct-style agent that knows their Google Drive.
-Users connect their Drive, index their documents, and then query them via Retrieval-Augmented Generation — the agent handles planning, tool selection, observation, and final answer generation in a streaming loop backed by Redis Streams and served over SSE.
+**Biscuit** is a chat-based AI backend that enables users to converse with a ReAct-style agent that understands their Google Drive.
+Users can connect their Drive, index their documents, and query them via Retrieval-Augmented Generation.
+The agent handles planning, tool selection, observation, and final answer generation in a streaming loop backed by Redis Streams and securely served over SSE.

 ## 🎥 Demo Videos